ethereumclassic/ethereumclassic.github.io/content/blog/2024-06-04-correcting-the-coinbase-article-about-ethereum-classic/index.md

 We added information about the history of upgrades of ETC.

-### How is security maintained within the Ethereum Classic network, especially considering its Proof of Work consensus?
+### Section: How is security maintained within the Ethereum Classic network, especially considering its Proof of Work consensus?

 **Coinbase Statement:**